Mike Hollimon

-Michael T. Hollimon (born June 14, 1982) is a former Major League Baseball (MLB) second baseman and shortstop.
+Michael T. Hollimon (born June 14, 1982) is an American former Major League Baseball (MLB) second baseman and shortstop.
 After a collegiate baseball career at the University of Texas and Oral Roberts University, Hollimon entered professional baseball with the Detroit Tigers organization in 2005.
 He played professionally through 2012, including a short stint with the 2008 Tigers, during which he played 11 major-league games.

 Early life

 Hollimon was born in Dallas in 1982 to Stuart and Jan Hollimon.
 He attended Jesuit College Preparatory School in Dallas.
 As a senior in 2001, Hollimon batted .446 and was recognized by Baseball America as a Third–Team All–American.

 Before the 2001 MLB Draft, Baseball America said that Hollimon might be drafted somewhere between the second and fifth rounds, but they noted that three factors might cause him to enter the University of Texas rather than signing a major-league contract: he had not had an overly impressive senior season; he was being advised by player agent Scott Boras; and he was looking for a $2 million signing bonus.
 The Los Angeles Dodgers picked Hollimon in the 32nd round, but he attended the University of Texas instead of joining the Dodgers organization.